awsdocs/iam-user-guide/doc_source/access_policies_boundaries.md

 For example, assume that María is the administrator of the X\-Company AWS account\.
 She wants to delegate user creation duties to Zhang\.
 However, she must ensure that Zhang creates users that adhere to the following company rules:
 + Users cannot use IAM to create or manage users, groups, roles, or policies\.
-+ Users are denied access to the Amazon S3 `logs` bucket and cannot access the `production` Amazon EC2 instance\.
++ Users are denied access to the Amazon S3 `logs` bucket and cannot access the `i-1234567890abcdef0` Amazon EC2 instance\.
 + Users cannot remove their own boundary policies\.

 To enforce these rules, María completes the following tasks, for which details are included below: